Infographic: 6 Signs It Might Be Time to Upgrade Your Business Phone System5.0 min read

 The capacity to handle multiple offices is crucial whether you already have an established secondary location or in case you plan to open one in the future.
 Different office phone systems in multiple locations present many challenges, such as complicated administration and maintenance.
 It’s also not a smart fiscal choice to cling to a traditional phone system when adding a new location.
 For multi-site businesses, the goal is to find a phone system that can unify the communications among all locations and employees, keep all your phone numbers and services under the same umbrella, and be administered from a single location.

-6. Your phone system is vulnerable to the system outage.
+6. Your phone system is vulnerable to a system outage.

 It’s a necessity to have a thorough disaster recovery and contingency plan to keep the business going regardless of natural disasters and other unforeseen events.
 Modern phone systems provide system redundancy to make sure calls can be routed even if your phone system goes down so that your business will not go dark.
 Normally, on-premises solutions entail maintaining extra backup equipment for hot standby, while the cloud-based phone system is hosted off-site to keep your business communications up and running.